-You have heard on the grape vine that the supplier is likely to increase their prices by 15%.
+You’ve just received a reminder that your existing IT outsourcing contract is coming up for renewal, and you’ve heard on the grape vine that the supplier is likely to increase their prices by 15%.

 What do you do?

 You’ve been with this service provider for 4 years.
 The service has been acceptable, if not brilliant.
 They’ve always delivered and maintained the service.

 A procurement process is time (and money!) consuming, and might only drive a lower price rather than a more impressive service.

 Tendering could work.
 But you can’t be sure what criteria to focus on or what service elements are worth paying more for.
 The last tender took nearly 6 months to complete…

 How, where, and who delivers IT services is one of the most important decisions an executive can make.